Midwifery Program Application Process

 Applying to the Midwifery Programs

 Admission to Birthingway is by application.
 Core class size is generally limited to 16, and prospective students are encouraged to apply as early as possible prior to the October 15 application deadline.
-(Download the Midwifery Program Application (134KB PDF).
+Admissions season begins May 1.
+The application will be available at that time.

 Submitting Your Application